Support us: Donate to Lifting Louis here.

 Phil and I felt like our hearts had been ripped open within seconds of hearing that our son has the most fatal muscle wasting condition in a child.
 After those words were mentioned I can just remember our doctor’s mouth opening & closing.
 I felt I had gone deaf & blind – all I could think about is how and why had our son got this horrid disease.

 We sat for 3 hours with that doctor at Alder Hey that day whilst he told us things that no parent should ever have to go through.

-Since December, day-by-day we have become stronger because we have too.
+Since then, day-by-day we have become stronger because we have too.
 We still have to get up and we still have to put a big brave face on in front of Louis and Jenson because we have to try and keep our boys as happy as they are now.